erskin19/TC349/week2/fishbowl/doc/html.md

 If you are serving your site on a non-standard port, you will need to set this header on the server-side.
-This is because the IE preference option 'Display intranet sites in Compatibility View' is checked by default.
+This is because the IE preference option 'Display intranet sites in Compatibility View' is checked by defalit.

 ## Mobile viewport